meilisearch/documentation/learn/configuration/typo_tolerance.md

 # Typo tolerance

 Typo tolerance helps users find relevant results even when their search queries contain spelling mistakes or typos, e.g. typing `phnoe` instead of `phone`.
-Meilisearch allows you to [configure the typo tolerance feature for each index](/reference/api/typo_tolerance.md#update-typo-tolerance).
+You can [configure the typo tolerance feature for each index](/reference/api/typo_tolerance.md#update-typo-tolerance).

 ::: note
 Meilisearch considers a typo on a query's first character as two typos.
 This increases performance during search.